vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 found expression in the Sanskrit texts of early Hinduism.
 The confrontation of this textual evidence with the material images of the archaeologist is often perplexing, however̥

-An example of such a conundrum is the so-called Dakṣiṇām¯urti, mentioned in the Pāśupata texts, the Mahābhārata, and the later Śaiva literature of the
+An example of such a conundrum is the so-called Dakṣiṇāmūrti, mentioned in the Pāśupata texts, the Mahābhārata, and the later Śaiva literature of the

 Mantramārga.
-In this essay, we will examine the Vedic origins of the imagery of the Dakṣiṇām¯urti.
-This m¯urti  appears first and foremost to be an ideal image embedded in the ritual of initiatioṇ The Vedic upanayana  ceremony laid the structural foundations for the initiation rites of the later religious orders.
-The Dakṣiṇām¯urti appears to be a token of the theistic transformation of the Vedic imaginatioṇ It illustrates how literate Śaiva brahmins took the Hinduistic turṇ At first material images played, if at all, only a secondary role in this transformatioṇ However, in a religious world that was increasingly pervaded by material images of the divine, it was bound to happen that the visionary
+In this essay, we will examine the Vedic origins of the imagery of the Dakṣiṇāmūrti.
+This mūrti  appears first and foremost to be an ideal image embedded in the ritual of initiatioṇ The Vedic upanayana  ceremony laid the structural foundations for the initiation rites of the later religious orders.
+The Dakṣiṇāmūrti appears to be a token of the theistic transformation of the Vedic imaginatioṇ It illustrates how literate Śaiva brahmins took the Hinduistic turṇ At first material images played, if at all, only a secondary role in this transformatioṇ However, in a religious world that was increasingly pervaded by material images of the divine, it was bound to happen that the visionary

 ∗ The first version of this article was published in Granoff, Phyllis & Koichi Shinohara \(edṣ\), Images in Asian Religions.
 Text and Contexts.
 UBCPress, Vancouver–Toronto, 2004. pp. 117–48.